daniloprieto/daniloprieto/README.md

 ## Hi!, I'm Danilo Prieto

 ### My friends call me Dano.
-I like web development in various programming languages, but my favorite is Javascript and its frameworks
+I like web development in various programming <br> languages, but my favorite is Javascript and its frameworks
 **These are some languages and technologies that I have worked with**

 ![HTML5](https://img.shields.io/badge/-HTML5-000000?style=flat&logo=HTML5)